Shwheelz/capital_one/README.md

 # capital_one

 The capital_one gem interfaces Ruby developers with Capital One's Hackathon API.
 Simply require 'capital_one' and gain access to the API methods.
-Documentation for Capital One's API can be found at [api.reimaginebanking.com/documentation](http://api.reimaginebanking.com/documentation).
+Documentation for Capital One's API can be found at [api.nessiebanking.com/documentation](http://api.nessiebanking.com/documentation).
 See lib/capital_one.rb for method definitions in Ruby.
+Please note that this gem in under construction as the Nessie team recently changed their API endpoint.
+I expect to have this gem fully updated and 100% functional by the end of September (likely much sooner).
+Thank you for your patience.

 ## Installation